TheRealRedRiver559/Asyncio-IRC/README.md

 - `command-history`: Display a history of recently executed commands and their arguments.
 - `input-test`: Test input functionality of server response event.
 - `test`:Displays a test message as a proof of concept command.
+-
 # Recent Updates
 - None

+# Plans and things I want to implement
+- Channels will now have thier own permission sets.
+This is sort of like discords channel system with roles and what not.
+- Named permission levels.
+At the moment the server only allows numeric roles.
+However, I plan to add some sort of naming scheme you can implement per channel.
+- Client that will show the command arguments and description when typing instead of just the name.
+- Update the CLI client with tables using rich, curses, colorama, or something similiar.

 ## Known Issues
 While efforts have been made to ensure stability, some issues have been identified and are being addressed:
+- Server overloads when lots of clients join and spam messages.
+Due to not having a send / receive queue.
+- No interval or rate limiting of messages.
+Will add one for the server, and a custom interval for each channel.
 - Improved performance is being sought for scenarios involving multiple users still.
+- Performance issue involving the servers active client data structure.
+Need to add locks and find a way to not use .copy() since its slow.
 - Continuously resolving any unidentified errors.

 # Note
 TCP-Chat-Server is an ongoing project, and user suggestions and contributions are welcomed.
-Please be aware that this system is not intended for secure or critical applications due to potential vulnerabilities and limitations.
+Please be aware that this system is not intended for secure or critical applications due to potential vulnerabilities and limitations at the moment.

-Enjoy the experience of exploring and contributing to this evolving chat server project!